Note: This post may contain triggers for those who have been in abusive relationships or been through sexual assault.

 “Helping women take control of their finances” is our tagline here at Women Who Money, as we too believe financial empowerment is fundamental to being in control of your life.
 View our articles by category or level, using the drop-down menu under the ‘Articles’ tab at the top of this site, or use the search tool in the sidebar to find relevant information.

-Should you know of someone in need of help, please share these resources mentioned.
+Should you know of someone in need of help, please share the resources mentioned above.

-If you are moved to help support victims who need aid with shelter, food, counseling, legal assistance, and more, you can find ways to donate to the national hotline here or see the wish list of a domestic shelter near you here.
+If you’re moved to help support victims who need aid with shelter, food, counseling, legal assistance, and more, you can find ways to donate to the national hotline here or see the wish list of a domestic shelter near you here.